andresSantos9/andresSantos9.github.io/_pages/about.md

 **Research Interests**

-Andres currently works on the research and development of immersive experiences using virtual and augmented reality technologies.
 My research interests lie at the intersection of Human-Computer Interaction, Computer-Supported Collaborative Work, and Data Visualization.
 The goal of my research is to augment human capacities through the use of immersive technologies.

 **Scholarships awards and distinctions**